danielgsims/hyperdrive/README.md

 200 OK                              |
 201 Created                         |
 202 Accepted                        |
-203 Non-Authoritative Information   |
+203 Non-Authoritative Information   | I have placed information vital to the survival of the Rebellion into the memory systems of this R2 unit.
-204 No Content                      |
+204 No Content                      | -
-205 Reset Content                   |
+205 Reset Content                   | -
 206 Partial Content                 |
 300 Multiple Choices                |
 301 Moved Permanently               |